mmclhugo1/wandisco-documentation/docs/docs/network/bandwidth_considerations.md

 sidebar_label: Bandwidth Considerations
 ---

-The graph below illustrates network bandwidth capacities and the impact they have on data migration.
+The graph and table below illustrate network bandwidth capacities and the impact they have on data migration.

 ![Data migration - illustration of bandwidth measurement](../../assets/network_bandwidth.jpg)

-All estimates given are based on a round-trip time (RTT) of 20ms and a packet loss of 1e-05%.
-See https://wintelguy.com/wanperf.pl to try your own network throughput calculations.

 |Data size / bandwidth|10 Mbps|100 Mbps|500 Mbps|1 Gbps|10 Gbps|
 |---|---|---|---|---|---|